What’s the secret to writing persuasive sales copy?

 That’s because there is no “secret” to writing persuasive sales copy.

-No secret sauce… No magic formula… No two thousand year old discovery that can show you how to instantly get a 100% response rate…
+No secret sauce… No magic formula… No ancient writing talisman that gets you a 50% response on every offer…

-There’s only fundamental salesmanship that can be tweaked and tested to fit different situations.
+There’s only fundamental sales principles that can be tweaked and tested to fit different situations.

 The truth is, nobody knows what copy will get the best response, before it goes live.
 The last 100 years of direct response have proven that great looking copy can flop, while mediocre copy, delivered at the right time to the right people, can knock it out of the park.